nf-core/website/CODE_OF_CONDUCT.md

 If someone makes you feel uncomfortable through their behaviours or actions, report it as soon as possible.

-You can reach out to members of the Safety Team on Slack or by email (safety [at] nf-co [dot] re).
-Alternatively, contact a member of the nf-core core team [nf-core core team](https://nf-co.re/about), and they will forward your concerns to the safety officer(s).
+You can reach out to members of the Safety Team (Renuka Kudva, Cris Tuñí, and Michael Heuer) on Slack.
+Alternatively, contact a member of the nf-core core team [nf-core core team](https://nf-co.re/about), and they will forward your concerns to the Safety Team.

 Issues directly concerning members of the Core Team or the Safety Team will be dealt with by other members of the core team and the safety manager, and possible conflicts of interest will be taken into account. nf-core is also in discussions about having an ombudsperson, and details will be shared in due course.

 All reports will be handled with utmost discretion and confidentially.

-## Safety at the Hackathon (October 27- 29, 2021)

-Please note that our Code of Conduct applies at to the Hackathon, and all participants need to abide by our guidelines to participate.
-We should all feel responsible for making nf-core events safe and fun for everyone.

-We will be using a combination of gather.town and Slack to communicate with all participants.

-Please respect the following at all times during the hackathon:

-* Never share links for the hackathon platform on social media.
-We will be using gather.town.
-Your unique link is for you alone.
-* Do not take screenshots of groups you are working within without asking for consent of all individuals in the group.
-Remember, not everyone wants their photographs shared on social media.
-Not respecting the latter amounts to doxing, which is in direct violation of the nf-core Code of Conduct.

-### Reporting Code of Conduct violations during the hackathon

-In case of an immediate perceived threat at the hackathon, please reach out to any of the following individuals on Slack.
-Their names and the time-zones they are located in are indicated below:

-* Renuka Kudva (CEST)
-* Cris Tuñí (CEST)
-* Michael Heuer (CDT)
-* Zhaowei Yang (CST)
-* Bhargava Reddy Morampalli (NZST)
-* Matthias Hörtenhuber (CEST)
-* Gisela Gabernet (CEST)
-* James A. Fellows Yates (CEST)
-* Friederike Hanssen (CEST)
-* Matthias Hörtenhuber (CEST)
-* Harshil Patel (BST)
-* Maxime Garcia (CEST)

 You can also report any CoC violations safety [at] nf-co [dot] re.
 In your email report, please do your best to include: